mjoe67886/FAST-Documentation/docs/super_solid_mode_button.md

-# The Super Solid Mode Button
+# The FAST ANIMATION STUDIO TOOLS Button

 One press, it does 3 things...
 ___